ojitha/ojitha.github.io/_posts/2024-05-11-ELSER_intro.md

 > GET _ml/trained_models/.elser_model_2_linux/_stats
 > ```

-As shown in the above screenshot, if you nevigate via main menu(1) to Machine learning(2), then under the Trained Models(3), you will find the ELSER(4) installed for the particular operating system.
+As shown in the above screenshot, if you navigate via the main menu(1) to Machine learning(2), then under the Trained Models(3), you will find the ELSER(4) installed for the particular operating system.

 To start the deployment: